Zamiell/isaac-achievement-randomizer/docs/about.md

 <br>

-## Design
+## Design Principles

 This mod **does not** simply randomize all of the vanilla achievements.
 This is for several reasons:

 1. [Other mods](https://steamcommunity.com/sharedfiles/filedetails/?id=2838967057) have already done that.
 1. Some of the vanilla achievements do not make sense in the context of a player trying to "beat the game" in the least amount of death possible, like `The Scissors - Die 100 times` or `Mr. Resetter! - Reset 7 times in a row`.
 (This would make the minimum amount of deaths always be 100.)
-1. Some achievements do not make sense in the context of a player trying to "beat the game" in the fastest time possible, like `Dedication - Participate in 31 Daily Challenges`.
+1. Some vanilla achievements do not make sense in the context of a player trying to "beat the game" in the fastest time possible, like `Dedication - Participate in 31 Daily Challenges`.
 (This would make the minimum amount of time always be 31 days.)
-1. Some achievements are arbitrary conditions and are not very fun to play, like `They will charge you up... for a small fee - Donate to Battery Bums until they pay out with an item 5 times`.
+1. Some vanilla achievements are arbitrary conditions and are not very fun to play, like `They will charge you up... for a small fee - Donate to Battery Bums until they pay out with an item 5 times`.
 (If you are not lucky enough to get this achievement during your streak, the most consistent strategy is to reset as Tainted Keeper in Greed Mode until you see a Battery Bum in the shop.
 This is "busywork" and is not skill-based in any way.)
+1. Many things are not gated behind vanilla achievements and it would be fun if they were (e.g. soul hearts, locked chests).

-Thus, this mod locks almost every collectible and trinket behind custom achievements that actually represent meaningful accomplishments inside of the game.
+Thus, this mod locks almost everything behind custom achievements that actually represent meaningful accomplishments inside of the game.

 <br>

 ## Achievement List

-### Hard Mode

-All achievements must be completed on hard mode.
+Note that all achievements must be completed on hard mode.
 (Playing this mod on normal mode or on non-Greedier Greed Mode will automatically restart the run with the correct difficultly.)

 ### Character-Based Achievements